 If you’re new to sewing, this basic sewing stitches guide is a great place for you to start.
 Before you hop on your sewing machine or get a needle and thread, read this infographic and familiarize yourself with the basic sewing stitches!

 Basic Sewing Stitches | A Beginner’s Guide

-Trust me, I know how it feels to be a beginner at sewing.
+Trust me, I know how it feels to be a beginner in sewing.
 But for me to gain more confidence in learning how to sew, I had to go back to the basics.
 I can still recall how excited I was to start on my beginner sewing projects, only to find myself confused and disheartened in the process.
-That’s when I realized that I constantly need to brush up on my knowledge of the basic sewing stitches and put that into practice.
-So for you to get a better start at learning how to sew, check out this infographic on the different sewing stitches you need to learn.
+That’s when I realized I constantly need to brush up on my knowledge of the basic sewing stitches and put that into practice.

 1. Hand-Sewing Stitches

 - Bring your needle up through the fabric from the back (wrong side).